jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

   KERNEL_IMAGE=<from user> or <from kernel.json process-proxy stanza>
     Container-based provisioners only.
 This indicates the image to use for the kernel in containerized environments - Kubernetes or Docker.
-Although it can be provided by the user, it is strongly recommended that the process-proxy stanza of the corresponding kernel's kernelspec (kernel.json) file be updated to include the image name.
+Although it can be provided by the user, it is strongly recommended that the kernel-provisioner stanza of the corresponding kernel's kernelspec (kernel.json) file be updated to include the image name.

-  KERNEL_LAUNCH_TIMEOUT=<from user> or EG_KERNEL_LAUNCH_TIMEOUT
+  KERNEL_LAUNCH_TIMEOUT=<from user> or GP_KERNEL_LAUNCH_TIMEOUT
     Indicates the time (in seconds) to allow for a kernel's launch.
-This value should be submitted in the kernel startup if that particular kernel's startup time is expected to exceed that of the EG_KERNEL_LAUNCH_TIMEOUT set when Enterprise Gateway starts.
+This value should be submitted in the kernel startup if that particular kernel's startup time is expected to exceed that of the GP_KERNEL_LAUNCH_TIMEOUT set when Gateway Provisioner's hosting application starts.

-  KERNEL_NAMESPACE=<from user> or KERNEL_POD_NAME or EG_NAMESPACE
+  KERNEL_NAMESPACE=<from user> or KERNEL_POD_NAME or GP_NAMESPACE
     Kubernetes provisioners only.
 This indicates the name of the namespace to use or create on Kubernetes in which the kernel pod will be located.
-For users wishing to use a pre-created namespace, this value should be submitted in the kernel startup request.
+For users wishing to use a pre-created namespace, this value should be submitted in the env stanza of the kernel startup request.
 In such cases, the user must also provide KERNEL_SERVICE_ACCOUNT_NAME.
-    If not provided, Enterprise Gateway will create a new namespace for the kernel whose value is derived from KERNEL_POD_NAME.
-In rare cases where EG_SHARED_NAMESPACE is True, this value will be set to the value of EG_NAMESPACE.
+    If not provided, and GP_SHARED_NAMESPACE is False, Gateway Provisioners will attempt to create a new namespace for the kernel whose value is derived from KERNEL_POD_NAME.
+When GP_SHARED_NAMESPACE is True (the default value in Gateway Provisioners), this value will be set to the value of GP_NAMESPACE.

-    Note that if the namespace is created by Enterprise Gateway, it will be removed upon the kernel's termination.
-Otherwise, the Enterprise Gateway will not remove the namespace.
+    Note that if the namespace is created by Gateway Provisioners, it will be removed upon the kernel's termination.
+Otherwise, the Gateway Provisioners will not remove the namespace.

   KERNEL_POD_NAME=<from user> or KERNEL_USERNAME-KERNEL_ID
     Kubernetes provisioners only.
-By default, Enterprise Gateway will use a kernel pod name whose value is derived from KERNEL_USERNAME and KERNEL_ID separated by a hyphen ('-').
-This variable is typically NOT provided by the user, but, in such cases, Enterprise Gateway will honor that value.
+By default, Gateway Provisioners will use a kernel pod name whose value is derived from KERNEL_USERNAME and KERNEL_ID separated by a hyphen ('-').
+This variable is typically NOT provided by the user, but, in such cases, Gateway Provisioners will honor that value.
 However, when provided, it is the user's responsibility that KERNEL_POD_NAME is unique relative to any pods in the target namespace.
 In addition, the pod must NOT exist - unlike the case if KERNEL_NAMESPACE is provided.